theonewhoPrints/AmazonProductCatalog/README.txt

 Make sure Node.js is on version v22.20.0+ If it isn’t, update via https://nodejs.org/en/download or preferred method (can use homebrew)

-1)  If you don’t have homebrew installed -run in terminal:
+1)  If you don’t have homebrew installed -run:

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-2)  Install & run MongoDB as a Homebrew service in terminal
+2)  Install & run MongoDB as a Homebrew service:

     brew tap mongodb/brew
     brew install mongodb-community
     brew services start mongodb/brew/mongodb-community

-4)  Go inside the directory of the code in the terminal:

-    cd AmazonProductCatalog

-5)  Import the CSV into MongoDB with this command in the terminal:
+3)  Import the CSV into MongoDB with this command in main directory of app:

     mongoimport --type csv   --file marketing_sample_for_amazon_com-ecommerce__20200101_20200131__10k_data.csv   --headerline   --db demo   --collection productcatalog

-6)  Install server dependencies:
+4)  Install server dependencies:

     cd server
     npm install

-7)  Start the server (from server/):
+5)  Start the server (from server/):

     npm run dev

-8)  Check the app:
+6)  Check the app:

 Go to: http://localhost:4000

 You should see the CRUD user interface.

-9)  If port 4000 is in use, change it to 4001 in the .env file under the server/ directory.
+7)  If port 4000 is in use, change it to 4001 in the .env file under the server/ directory.

 OPTIONAL: Test the server endpoints: